 Puppy grooming goes beyond hair care and grooming and includes brushing your puppy’s teeth.
 Puppy breath can be a pleasant aroma when the pooch is quite small, but while a stinky mouth odor means you won’t welcome those close snuggles, it also points to potentially painful and dangerous dental problems.

-By the time dogs reach the age of three, 80 percent of them have some amount of dental disease.
+By the time dogs reach the age of 3 years, 80 percent of them have some amount of dental disease.
 That makes sense because dogs don’t brush their teeth, and they tend to gulp rather than chew their food.
 Just think what your teeth would look like in three years if you never brushed!

 Since adult dogs often object to tooth brushing, it’s best to start puppies with a dental hygiene program while they’re too little to argue and consider it a game or a treat.